Last revised on December 3, 2022.

 In the image below, the trail we will be taking to get to the dzong is visible on the hillside behind the tents.
 It would take us an hour to get to the dzong after leaving camp.

 Our Lingshi Campsite (Charhae Thang?)

 The dzong is on top of the hill (4220m) in the panorama below.
 Some ascent required!
 We were at 4013m at the campground at the bottom of the valley transliterated by

 - Bart Jordans as Charzi Thang and Charhae Thang and

 - by Lonely Planet writers as Chha Shi Thang.

 The many variations in spelling as Dzongkha words are hauled into Engish remind me of the similar situation in Bolivia where the various English transliterations from Quechua are sometimes not even recognizably similar!

 A half-hour on a gradually ascending and well-trodden path and we were standing next to the stupa pictured below.
 Another forty-five minutes and we were on a plateau just south of the dzong.
 We waited there while our Bhutanese guide entered the dzong to see if we could visit.

 The dzong has not had an easy time of it.
 More than one earthquake over the centuries has caused significant damage.
 As soon as the dzong gets rebuilt or repaired, another earthquake or fire hits it.
 The original dzong dates back to 1668 – ancient in Bhutanese terms.
 It was meant as a checkpoint/customs station for traders crossing a nearby pass from the Tibetan side.
 A severe earthquake in 2011 destroyed the dzong yet again, just after renovations had been completed a few years before.
 [See here for a Bhutanese newspaper article about the current reconstruction project.
-The article says that it was built for a commemorative purpose and not for a practical one.
+The article says that the 1668 dzong was built for a commemorative purpose and not for a practical one.
 This may be true of the rebuild but unlikely of the original!]

 From Lingshi To Goyuk: